ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 That didn't work, why?

-Yes, you're right, the spaces!
-We need to [Percent Encode](https://en.wikipedia.org/wiki/Percent-encoding) our query, so lets encode our query before we try to use it.
+Yes, you're right, the query contains spaces!

+We need to [Percent Encode](https://en.wikipedia.org/wiki/Percent-encoding) our query, so lets do that before we try to use it.
 We add this to the top of our function:

 ```swift
 //Append query